Tom Baker’s final story begins in a motorway layby.

 Sue: What the ****?

-Sue: Thank God there’s no pressure!
+Sue: Thank God for that!
 You’d both be dead if there was!

-The TARDIS has accidentally landed on a barge.
-Sue laughs, which clears the tension a bit.
-The Watcher stands on a bridge above them.
+The TARDIS has accidentally landed on a barge instead of the bottom of the Thames, which makes Sue laugh.
+Meanwhile, the Watcher stands on a bridge above them.

 Sue: How can the Master appear over there just like that?